prebid/Prebid.js/dev-docs/how-to-add-a-new-video-bidder-adaptor.md

 Use this with the `cacheRequest` argument set to `true` if the script you're loading is a library or something else that doesn't change between requests.
 It will cache the script so you don't have to wait for it to load before firing the supplied callback.

-For usage examples, see [the working adapters in the repo](https://github.com/prebid/Prebid.js/tree/master/src/adapters).
+For usage examples of `loadScript`, see [the adapters in the repo](https://github.com/prebid/Prebid.js/tree/master/src/adapters).

 ## Further Reading